-Class hours: 2 lecture and 6 lab Prereg: Qualified for ENG 21 and MATH 50.
+Class hours: 2 lecture and 6 lab Prereq: Qualified for ENG 21 and MATH 50.
+Comments: Credit by exam is not an available option.

 Description: This course provides theory of operation as well as the methods to diagnose and repair the modern HVAC systems.
 The terminology used and the varieties of different systems encountered are covered.
 Service procedures, both old and new (with regard to new regulations), are covered.